bluebonnet-data/bbd/README.md

 >>> )
 ```

-Simply open `path/to/save/map.html` in your browser to view the map!
+Simply open `path/to/save/map.html` in your browser to view your map!

 ---
 Developed by [Bluebonnet Data](https://www.bluebonnetdata.org/)